alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 ## final thoughts

 Data-driven methodologies to detect anomalies in police race reporting promise a more transparent and accountable policing system.
 Integrating additional data sources could provide a more nuanced view and improve model accuracy.

-For example, incorporating data about the racial makeup of communities at the patrol zone level could help control for environmental or demographic variables that influence reporting behaviors.
-Understanding community demographics can provide essential context that may explain certain reporting patterns without attributing them solely to officer bias or error.

 ## code
 ```r